b-geo/DEC-P1/afl_games/readme.md

 - is logging to file and db normal?
 - jonathon had mentioned log guru instead of logging
     - do we use that and is metadata logging required?
+- do we need to use dag? not gonna do a dag unless i have to

 **holds games for season**
 EXTRACT